dansilivestru/BootCamp/README.md

 ## Myths about startup life
  - Being your own boss is easy
- - You get to make yoru own hours
+ - You get to make your own hours
  - You make all of your own decisions
+ - It's not all video games and ping-pong
  - Husband and wife teams always fail
  - ...